Japan loves bugs, and they're everywhere. Not only is Bug Catching

 - Kamen Rider Faiz has another villainous Type A example in the beetle Orphenochs introduced in episode 33.

-- Kamen Rider Kabuto has the red rider Kabuto, and the blue rider Gatack, who start out as Type B, but eventually become Type A, who are probably the best-known example of this trope.
+- Kamen Rider Kabuto has the red rider Kabuto, and the blue rider Gatack, who are probably the best-known example of this trope in the franchise.
+They start as rivals, but later become steadfast allies.

-- Kamen Rider Double has a semi-Type B with the black and red Stag Phone and all-blue Beetle Phone, belonging to Double and Accel, respectively.
+- Kamen Rider Double has a lighter reference - Double and Accel, initially rivals and later allies, have letters W and A on their helmets patterned after the beetles and own black and red Stag Phone and all-blue Beetle Phone, respectively.

 - Kamen Rider OOO has a villainous Type A in the Kabuto and Kuwagata Yummies, which formed when a single Yummy (which was the Kabuto one) split in two.
 But averted in that OOO has a Kuwagata Core Medal, but not a Kabuto Core Medal.